moliver28/research-handbook/content/handbook/solutions-architects/tools-and-resources/trial-guidelines.md

 New users can trial in GitLab.com after first requesting an Ultimate trial.
 It is not possible to trial Duo in Self Managed instances with Community Edition or Enterprise Edition without a license (Free).

-Un Ultimate Subscription is required to trial GitLab Duo Enterprise.
+An Ultimate Subscription is required to trial GitLab Duo Enterprise.
 Premium customers can only trial GitLab Duo Pro.
-The features availalbe in Duo Pro and Duo Enterprise are [listed here](https://about.gitlab.com/gitlab-duo/#pricing).
+The features available in Duo Pro and Duo Enterprise are [listed here](https://about.gitlab.com/gitlab-duo/#pricing).

 | Subscription type | Process |
 | ----------------- | ------- |